-- From the "Form" drop-down, select the appropriate form.
+- Select the Form ▼ dropdown, then select the appropriate form.

 - Uncheck Do not print lines around each field, then select OK.

 If you send an invoice as a PDF and some fields aren't aligned, change the invoice font.

 - Go to the Formatting tab, select Customize Data Layout.